 Health and wellness touch each of us differently.
 This is one person’s story.

-I sat in the child psychologist’s office telling her about my six-year-old son who has autism.
+I sat in the child psychologist’s office telling her about my six-year-old autistic son.

 This was our first meeting to see if we would be a good fit to work together toward an evaluation and formal diagnosis, so my son wasn’t present.